Jonah Heim Player Props: Rangers vs. Rays

 Jonah Heim At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 24th, his on-base percentage ranks 64th, and he is 51st in the league in slugging.
+- Among qualifying hitters in MLB action, he ranks 27th in batting average, 76th in on-base percentage, and 55th in slugging.

+- In 71.7% of his 53 games this season, Heim has picked up at least one hit.
+He's also had 16 multi-hit games.

-- He has hit a long ball in 13.5% of his games this year, and 3.4% of his trips to the dish.
+- He has hit a long ball in seven games this season (13.2%), leaving the park in 3.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.